New Venom Trailer Finally Shows Tom Hardy's Full Transformation

 "See, we didn't actually forget to put in Venom in the movie," Sony Pictures chairman Tom Rothman joked on Monday after screening the trailer at CinemaCon (per The Hollywood Reporter).

-Watch the video to see him fully take on the alter-ego.
+Watch the video to see Hardy fully take on the alter-ego.

 Hardy has committed to the role from the start.
 Back in January, the Oscar-winner sent a message to the attendees of Brazil Comic-Con in São Paulo and pledged to fully deliver on his performance.